matbowrs/rest-api-app/README.md

 * Body-parser (parse JSON bodies)
 * Morgan (logging)
 * Mongoose (database)
+* bcrypt (password encryption so that passwords are not stored in plain text)
+* jsonwebtoken (sending tokens)
 ## Dev Dependencies
 * Nodemon (used for hot reloads)